13 Terrifying Facts About Scary Stories to Tell in the Dark

 The books’ nightmarish illustrations are perhaps as well remembered as the stories themselves—and even less pleasing to parents.
 One father, J. Daniel Merlino, who called for the books’ removal from his local school’s library, told The Hartford Courant that “I can appreciate the creativity.
 But the images in those books are surreal.
 A throat being torn out.
 A liver being eaten.
 These images are the stuff of nightmares.”

-Michael Wohlgenant, whose 7-year-old daughter had nightmares for months after reading “Wonderful Sausage”—its illustration involved a dismembered hand holding a forkful of human flesh—also pushed for the books’ removal.
+Michael Wohlgenant , whose 7-year-old daughter had nightmares for months after reading “Wonderful Sausage”—its illustration involved a dismembered hand holding a forkful of human flesh—also pushed for the books’ removal.
 “You entrust your child to the care of school officials when you send them to school,” he said.
 “You don’t expect them to be traumatized and harmed.”

 Stephen Gammell, the mastermind behind the creepy drawings, won a Caldecott Medal for picture book illustration for his work in Karen Ackerman’s Song and Dance Man in 1989.
 Though these illustrations were slightly more lighthearted, they showcased the splotchy, watercolor-heavy style that’s exemplified in the artist's grim, surreal Scary Stories illustrations.
 (You can watch a fun time-lapse of Gammell’s process here, in the trailer for his book Mudkin.)
 “Stephen Gammell has made a very important contribution to these books because he has such a wild imagination,” Schwartz later said.

 When HarperCollins released a new version of the Scary Stories books to commemorate the series' 30th anniversary, fans were dismayed to see that Gammell's illustrations had been removed.
-The reprint features new illustrations by Brett Helquist, whose excellent work you may recognize from the Series Of Unfortunate Events books.
+The reprint featured new illustrations by Brett Helquist, whose excellent work you may recognize from the Series Of Unfortunate Events books.

 About that last thing: The books fall between the 600 and 760 Lexile mark (a system used to organize reading levels), meaning that the books' vocabulary level is most suited for fifth graders.
 Some of the Scary Stories vocabulary words highlighted by the Lexile system were “clink,” “blunt,” “shrouds,” “drafty” “afire,” and “shatter”—further proving that the series’ simple vocabulary doesn’t rule out spooky content.

-The story “The Red Dot” may have instilled a deep fear of spiders laying eggs in your face, but don’t worry—according to the National Geographic, it's not likely to happen.
-May Berenbaum, entomologist at The University of Illinois, explained that a spider’s egg-laying structure isn’t equipped for injecting.
+The story “The Red Dot” may have instilled a deep fear of spiders laying eggs in your face, but don’t worry—according to National Geographic, it's not likely to happen.
+May Berenbaum, entomologist at the University of Illinois, explained that a spider’s egg-laying structure isn’t equipped for injecting.
 “I suppose a spider could drop or plaster eggs on the skin’s surface,” Berenbaum said, “but it’s not clear why a spider would want to do such a thing.”

-“The Big Toe,” the notorious story in which a starving boy finds a human toe in the ground and makes the terrible mistake of eating it, is based on an old folktale that dates back to early 19th century Germany.
+“The Big Toe,” the notorious story in which a starving boy finds a human toe in the ground and makes the terrible mistake of eating it, is based on an old folktale that dates back to early 19th-century Germany.
 (Maybe not surprising; this is the country that brought us Der Struwwelpeter, after all.)
 Mentions of the tale were first found in the Grimm Brothers’ notes, and a version of the story—with an arm replacing the titular toe—was later a prominent feature of Mark Twain’s public speaking appearances.
 When he was done speaking, Twain would jump into the crowd and scream at an unsuspecting audience member.

-Because the tales featured in the Scary Stories books came from folklore, there were many different versions of the stories floating around—and “High Beams,” which Schwartz told The Lion and The Unicorn was “one of the most popular stories” in the series, was no exception.
+Because the tales featured in the Scary Stories books came from folklore or urban legends, there were many versions of the stories floating around—and “High Beams,” which Schwartz told The Lion and The Unicorn was “one of the most popular stories” in the series, was no exception.
 The story features a girl driving home alone from a nighttime basketball game.
 “There is a car following her and periodically the other driver will turn up his beams,” Schwartz said.
 “She can't understand what is going on, and she becomes progressively more frightened.
 As it turns out, there was somebody sitting in the back seat.
 He had slipped in when she left and each time he rose up to assault her the guy in the car in back of her turned on his high beams.”

 The story, he said, is one that’s “told all over … It appears in a dozen different versions. … All of these stories, and there are scads of them, are really saying: ‘Watch out.
 The world's a dangerous place.
 You are going out on your own soon.
 Be careful.’”